-I love a good crunchy taco salad recipe, don’t you?
-It is a celebration of textures: creamy black beans, crunchy tortilla chips, sharp red onion, rich taco meat.
-But you need a good taco salad dressing to bring it all together.
+I love a good easy taco salad recipe, don’t you?
+It is a celebration of textures: creamy black beans, crunchy tortilla chips, sharp red onion, cherry tomatoes, rich taco meat.
+It is an awesome gluten-free dinner option, but you need a good taco salad dressing to bring it all together.

 I like the idea of a sweet-tangy dressing recipe but wanted to utilize the bounty of citrus that is in season in California right now.
 My neighbor dropped off two huge bags of blood oranges and Meyer lemons yesterday and I’m determined to use them.

 Fresh and vibrant.
 Fresh-squeezed Meyer lemon juice, blood orange juice, and lime juice make this ultra fragrant and full of bright sparkling flavors.
 It’s like capturing sunshine in a bottle.

 Super versatile.
 Don’t have access to Meyer lemons or blood oranges?
 No problem.
 Feel free to use regular lemons and navel oranges or tangerines or grapefruit.
 Just keep the ratios the same, so 3/4 cup lemon juice and 1/4 cup orange (or tangerine or grapefruit).

 Makes a ton.
 This makes enough dressing for at least two main course salads which is awesome because you can mix it up on Sunday and have yummy, homemade salad dressing to top every salad for a week!

 Ingredients To Make This Taco Salad Dressing Recipe